-Intending applicants shall submit an application on a prescribed form to the Course Director.
-If the Course Director is satisfied as to the applicant's general suitability to undertake the ME Mode I (Structural Engineering with Architecture) programme, the applicant may be called for interview.
-Candidates for the Degree of ME must obtain permission from the Faculty before entering the programme.
+Intending applicants shall submit an application on a prescribed form to the Programme Co-ordinator.
+If the Programme Co-ordinator is satisfied as to the applicant's general suitability to undertake the ME Mode I (Structural Engineering with Architecture) programme, the applicant may be called for interview.
+Candidates for the Degree of ME must obtain permission from the Postgraduate Studies Committee before entering the programme.